nicoduj/homebridge-harmony/README.md

 - `platform` must be "HarmonyHubWebSocket" (required).
 - `name` is the name of the published accessory (required).
-  - Use a different name for each entry if you have multiple hubs ([source](https://github.com/KraigM/homebridge-harmonyhub/issues/149)).
+  - Use a different name for each entry if you have multiple hubs.
 - `hubIP` is the static IP address of the hub (required).
 A static IP address is required.
 - `showTurnOffActivity` configures whether to publish a "switch" accessory to turn off every activity (defaults to false).
   - The "switch" will be "on" if and only if there is no current activity, and toggling it while "on" does nothing.